SueMottet/kickstarter-analysis/README.md

 With that in mind, this analysis README report is focused on funding success based on launch date and goal amounts

 ### Kickstarter Analysis Data
-* The data for this analysis and the visualizations was sourced from https://www.acrowdfundingwebsite.com The Kickstarter campaign data included in the analysis was for 4114 international Kickstarter campaigns started from 2009 to 2017.
+The data for this analysis and the visualizations was sourced from https://www.acrowdfundingwebsite.com
+* included 4114 international Kickstarter campaigns started from 2009 to 2017.
-* The data includes Kickstarter campaigns that were successful, canceled, failed and live.
+* Successful, canceled, failed and live Kickstarter campaigns
 * Kickstarter goals dollars in the data ranged from $1 to 100,000,000.00.
 * Kickstarter pledged dollars in the data ranged from $1 to 100,000,000.00.